Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes: Existence of a density

 \section{Existence of a density}

 Analogously to what we did for the study of the long-time behaviour, we split this section into two subsections.
 That is, in Section \ref{sec:densityinSDEplusODE} we consider the setting of Section \ref{sec:non-autonomous} and study SDEs of the form \eqref{SDEglobal}-\eqref{incondglobal}.
 In Section \ref{sec:densitygen} we consider the general UFG-case.
-This section makes use of several notions from Malliavin calculus, we will recall only some basic facts and refer the reader to \cite{Nualart} for more detailed background material.
+This section makes use of several notions from Malliavin calculus, we will recall only some basic facts and refer the reader to \cite{Nualart} for more detailed background material. \begin{note} \textup{ The techniques of proof that we use here are not different from those in \cite{Nualart, Watanabe, Bismut}; however our assumptions are significantly more general, so we can't just quote results and some proofs need to be re-sketched.
+Moreover, the results of this section can be seen as a generalization of the results of \cite[Section 5.2]{Bismut} to the UFG case.
+We indeed recall that in \cite[Section 5.2]{Bismut} the author assumes the validity of the H\"ormander condition (HC), which we have recalled in Section \ref{sec:preliminaries}, as well as boundedness of the coefficients of the SDE.
+Here we remove both such assumptions.
+We emphasize that, by a geometric point of view, imposing the validity of the H\"ormander condition amounts to assuming that the distribution $\delnn$ is equal to $\R^N$ at every point. } \hf \end{note}

 Let $\mathbb{D}^{k,p}\subseteq L^p(\Omega)$ denote the Malliavin Sobolev space, that is the domain of the $k$th order Malliavin derivative in the space $L^p(\Omega)$.
 We also define the space

 We shall denote by $\mathbb{D}'$ the dual space of $\mathbb{D}$, that is the space of all continuous linear maps from $\mathbb{D}$ to $\mathbb{R}$.
 Let us recall the following lemma, which is quoted from \cite[Theorem 2.2.1]{Nualart}.